SwingDiversity University

 Goal: Training community members to judge at national events.

-Pre-requisites: All trainees must have Advanced+ points within the WSDC point system.
+Pre-requisites: All trainees must have Advanced+ points within the WSDC point system at the time of application.

 Lecture Phase: Trainees will participate in lectures and discussions with the faculty via Zoom approximately twice per month for 5 months (~9 sessions of 90 minutes each).

-Practicum Phase: Trainees will mock judge under the supervision of a mentor chief judge at events across the country.
+Practicum Phase: Trainees will mock judge under the supervision of a mentor judge.

 DJ Training